 Submit updated plan to Superintendent, Board and community for review and comment via on-line ASSIST program through AdvancedEd.com.

-Maintain copies of the plan for five (5) years and other documentation to illustrate compliance with state and federal requirements.
+Maintain copies of the plan permanently and other documentation to illustrate compliance with state and federal requirements.

 explanation: under the “every student succeeds act of 2015 (P. L. 114-95)” parents are informed when their child has been assigned or taught for four (4) or more consecutive weeks by a teacher not certified in that grade level and subject area.
 FINANCIAL implications: parental notification costs